 SIGNS & symptoms

+There are two main kinds of lymphoma – Hodgkin Lymphoma and Non-Hodgkin Lymphoma.
 Lymphoma can cause many different symptoms, depending on which type of lymphoma it is and where it develops in the body.
-Watch our signs and symptoms explainer video to get clued up on the signs and symptoms!

 Most of these symptoms can often be mistaken for other less serious illnesses, like the flu.
 This means that lymphoma can be hard to diagnose compared with other cancers.
 By knowing more about your body, and these signs and symptoms, lymphoma can be detected early and there is a better chance for quicker diagnosis, treatment and overall survival.
 Some symptoms of lymphoma are just in one place – local to the lymphoma itself.
 Other symptoms affect your body as a whole.